Bathroom Tile Regrouting Cost

 It's FREE and there are no obligations

-Grouting bathroom tiles is a job that for some is easy, but others find it incredibly difficult to get right!
+Regrouting bathroom tiles is a job that may seem simple, but many find it challenging to get right.
 What’s the difference?
-Well, a lot of it comes down to confidence and patience, but there does seem to be a knack to this job and some just don’t have it!
+Well, a lot of it comes down to experience and technique.
+It requires precision to create a flawless finish, which is second nature to a skilled tiler.

 Old grout can act as a breeding ground for mould or mildew in damp bathroom conditions and this can cause the seal between the tiles to be no longer waterproof.